bazookanu/kanud.github.io/_posts/2012-08-18-giving-mobile-phones-to-the-poor-bad-idea.md

 ---
 layout: post
-title: Giving Mobile Phones to the Poor: Bad Idea?
+title: "Giving Mobile Phones to the Poor: Bad Idea?"
 ---
 'A mobile phone for every Indian!' says Manmohan (or was it Sonia?).
 The phones apparently cost a thousand rupees each and come with two hundred rupees worth of talk time.
 There are seventy million BPL persons in India eligible for this scheme, so BOOM! <em >Eight to nine thousand crore rupees!</em> BAD IDEA!
 The economy is in a bad state!
 We can't afford this!